-A Consumer Proposal will be noted on your credit history for two to three years following completion of the Consumer Proposal, depending on the credit bureau.
-This is the same credit rating impact as traditional or non-profit credit counselling programs and debt management plans, even though these plans require you to pay your debts back in full, compared to partial repayment in most Consumer Proposals.
+A Consumer Proposal will be noted on your credit history for three years following completion of the Consumer Proposal or six years from the date of filing, whichever comes first.
+This is a comparable credit rating impact to traditional or non-profit credit counselling programs and debt management plans, even though these plans require you to pay your debts back in full, compared to only partial repayment needed in virtually all Consumer Proposals.

-Many people are surprised to learn that transactions credit bureaus consider “negative”, such as bouncing payments or a judgment will be shown on your credit history for seven years – this is even longer than a bankruptcy note, which shows on credit history reports for six years following discharge from bankruptcy.
+Many people are surprised to learn that transactions credit bureaus consider “negative”, such as a late, missed of bounced payment will be shown on your credit history for six years – this is the same amount of time as a bankruptcy notation, which shows on credit history reports for six years following discharge from bankruptcy.

 Filing a Consumer Proposal does not prevent you from seeking new credit before the Consumer Proposal expires from your credit history report.
 Even during the time that the Consumer Proposal is noted on your credit history, it may still be possible to obtain new credit, including renewal of ongoing commitments such as your mortgage, financing the purchase of a new vehicle, or even a credit card.